POSTPONED - The 2020 Aegina Summer School on Social Cognition

 Official Summer School website: https://philosophy.sas.ac.uk/AeginaSummerSchool2020

-We invite applications from PhD students, postdoctoral and young researchers to attend the Summer School on “Social Emotions “ which is jointly organized by the Institute of Philosophy, and the Warburg Institute at the University of London, the Ludwig-Maximilians-Universität Munich, Royal Holloway University of London, and the Berlin School of Mind and Brain of Humboldt-Universität zu Berlin.
+We invite applications from advanced master's students, PhD candidates, postdoctoral and young researchers to attend the Summer School on “Social Emotions “ which is jointly organized by the Institute of Philosophy, and the Warburg Institute at the University of London, the Ludwig-Maximilians-Universität Munich, Royal Holloway University of London, and the Berlin School of Mind and Brain of Humboldt-Universität zu Berlin.

 The Summer School will take place in the Island of Aegina, Greece (approximately 1 hour by boat from Piraeus, the port of Athens), at the wonderful location of the historic Hotel Apollo (https://www.apollohotel.gr/en), from 22 to 28 June 2020.